 I really loved that idea to prevent wastage.

 Cairns is the gateway to the Great Barrier Reef, a true wonder of the world that is 2,300km long, which is why it’s such a popular place to visit and probably the main reason you’re visiting.
 It so should be!

-We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving is.
-You might only visit the Reef once, you will want to see it at it’s best!
+We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving are.
+You might only visit the Reef once, but you will want to see it at its best!